How to Copyright a Video – The Definitive Guide [2025 Update]

 What Happens if Someone Infringes on Your Copyright?

 If someone infringes on your copyright, you have several enforcement options to protect your work.
 One common method is sending a takedown notice to the infringer or to the platform hosting the content.
-You can also file a DMCA claim, which is a legal way to request removal of infringing content from websites or social media platforms.
+You can also file a DMCA claim, which is a legal way to request the removal of infringing content from websites or social media platforms.
 If these steps don’t resolve the issue, you may consider pursuing legal action in court.

 Infringing on a copyright can result in significant penalties.
 Fines can range from hundreds to thousands of dollars, depending on the severity of the infringement.
 In some cases, especially if the infringement is willful, individuals may face jail time.
 Taking action to enforce your copyright is essential to safeguard your creative work.